 Registration for Free Support Groups now OPEN

-Stronger Together peer support groups for youth and young adults ages 14- 22 and peer support groups for parents and caregivers return in October 2018.
-Groups are facilitated by clinical professionals, and run through May 2019.
+Our 2018-19 Stronger Together peer support groups for youth and young adults ages 14 – 22 and peer support groups for parents and caregivers are underway.
+These open enrollment groups are facilitated by clinical professionals, and run through May 2019.
 Participation is free and pizza dinner is served.
 Register now!READ MORE

 Trauma Videos and Fact Sheets available!

 Formed Families Forward is pleased to share three new trauma training videos.
 These introductory videos are each less than 10 minutes long, and are designed for a wide audience of families, educators and other professionals.
 Topics include: 1) Understanding Trauma 2) Responding to Trauma 3) Building Trauma-Sensitive Schools Part of our work with the Virginia […]READ MORE